 While the form itself has not changed, the CDE opened the filing period to begin August 1.
 If you have filed the PSA in previous years, we encourage you to file in October as you have done in the past.
 If you are brand new to private home education, you are welcome to file your affidavit now, but you are not required to do so until October 1.

 Do not contact any public school official about filing an affidavit.
 Also, while the California Department of Education (CDE) provides some information related to homeschooling on their website, any explanations or suggestions that are not explicitly in the law are only someone’s opinion and can be ignored.
 For instance, the CDE has held the erroneous position that private schools are either businesses or non-profit organizations.

 For legal questions, we at FPM urge you to refer to Home School Legal Defense Association’s website and if you have further questions, call them as a member at (540) 338-5600 (apply now to join or renew your membership).
-For general information on private homeschooling in California see our (FPM’s) Legal Fact Sheet and CHEA’s An Introduction to Home Education (www.cheaofca.org).
+For general information on private homeschooling in California, see our (FPM’s) Legal Fact Sheet and CHEA’s California Homeschool Manual (www.cheaofca.org).